Hassen-Ahmed/Kanbam/README.md

   - TypeScript: A statically typed superset of JavaScript that adds optional static typing.
   - Sass/SCSS: A CSS extension language that adds features like variables, mixins, and nesting.
   - Chart.js: Is JavaScript library for data visualization.
+  - Axios: Is a simple promise based HTTP client for the browser and node.js.
+  - DOMPurify: is a DOM-only, super-fast, uber-tolerant XSS sanitizer for HTML, MathML and SVG.
+  - React Icons: is icons library for react apps.

 ## Getting Started